minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 Once your node is running, you should open port 9001 from anywhere and, if you are enabling minidapps, 9003 from your home IP.

-We recommend using the default Firewall manager for your server, please refer to the [recommended firewall settings](/docs/runanode/systemrequirements#recommended-firewall-settings-vps-users).
+We highly recommend using the default Firewall manager for your server.
 Alternatively to use Uncomplicated Firewall (UFW), see the instructions below.

 <Tabs
   defaultValue="custom"